officialsahyaboutorabi/AgentWriteUI/README.md

 > [!WARNING]
 > For any user who doesn't have a GPT-Plus subscription, they will not be able to use `gpt-4`.
 They are only able to use `gpt-3.5-turbo`.

+## OLLAMA

+> [!WARNING]
+> If you wish to generate writing locally with Ollama models, you must have Ollama installed on your system or it will not work.
+> Only text-generation models will work at the moment.
+However we will add new capabilities so stay tuned!

+> [!TIP]
+> To install Ollama on your system, go directly to the [Ollama Website](https://ollama.com/download)

 ## FAQ